awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-buy.md

 Use model packages to:
 + Create models that you can use to get real\-time inference or run batch transform jobs\.
 For information, see [Use a Model Package to Create a Model](sagemaker-mkt-model-pkg-model.md)\.
 + Create hosted endpoints to get real\-time inference\.
-For information, see [Step 6\.1: Deploy the Model to Amazon SageMaker Hosting Services](ex1-deploy-model.md)\.
+For information, see [Step 6\.1: Deploy the Model to SageMaker Hosting Services](ex1-deploy-model.md)\.
 + Create batch transform jobs\.
 For information, see [Step 6\.2: Deploy the Model with Batch Transform](ex1-batch-transform.md)\.

 **Topics**